About…

 An ancient European beech (Fagus sylvatica) pollard at Epping Forest, Greater London, England.
 Working with ancient tree groups, historical ecologists, and walking the land in the UK has allowed me to adapt their deep understanding of landscape history and biocultural landscapes to the American landscape.

-Since 2006 I have taught courses at Prescott College including six summers teaching the Summer Studies in Alaska field semester.
-I’ve taught Alpine Ecology, Mountain Landscape Geography, and Explorations of Norway: Nature and Culture.
+For nearly 20 years I’ve taught undergraduate and graduate classes.
+For six summers I taught Prescott College’s Summer Studies in Alaska field semester.
+I’ve also taught Alpine Ecology, Mountain Landscape Geography, and Explorations of Norway: Nature and Culture.
 I’ve taught field classes at Antioch University, the Community College of Vermont, Sterling College, and the Yale School of Forestry and Environmental Studies.
 Presently, I teach a course called Landscape Dynamics of the Saratoga Region at Skidmore College.
-I’ve lead hundreds on interpretive walks, talks and workshops.
+I’ve lead hundreds of people on interpretive walks, talks and field workshops.

-I approach a landscape with a framework shaped also by over a thousand nights in the backcountry.
-For over 25 years I’ve been exploring wild places from long Arctic canoe trips with students to solo packrafting journeys across Patagonia.
+My landscape lens is shaped by over a thousand nights in the backcountry.
+As a wilderness traveler, I’ve journeyed long Arctic canoe trips with students to solo packrafting journeys across Patagonia.
+My family and I have done three 200-mile canoe trips.
 My landscape lens sees three interwoven landscape layers: the physical (geology, water, climate); the biological (plants, animals); and the cultural (the ways humans have shaped the former).
 These layers build a story of landscape evolution that is, on account of ecology and history, unique to every site.

-My enthusiasms include paddling and trekking adventures with my family (in 2020 we paddled from Saratoga Lake to Manhattan…in 2021 we went north from Saratoga Lake to Canada), photographing ancient trees, tinkering an old Land Rover, and unraveling landscapes.
+My enthusiasms include paddling and trekking adventures with my family, photographing ancient trees, tinkering an old Land Rover, and unraveling landscapes.